Leica M9 vs Nikon D200

 Studio photographers will appreciate that the Nikon D200 (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M9 and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the M9 and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the M9 was followed by the Leica M Typ 240.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the M9 and D200 can be found, respectively, in the Leica M9 Manual (free pdf) or the online Nikon D200 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica M9 and the Nikon D200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.